MailTape/MailTape-v1/_posts/2014-12-28-Barney-Artist.md

 guestPic: guestPic166.jpg
 fbPic: fbPic166.jpg
 musiColor: musiColor166.png
+description: "This morning, we bring you a Mailtape curated in collaboration with Barney Artist.
+Now, as you have eaten this week more than the combined total of what you will eat in the coming weeks, we thought you might desire a sweet tape to put an end to your insatiable Christmas craving."
 ---

 <p id="introduction">
-This morning, we bring you a Mailtape curated in collaboration with Barney Artist.
+This morning, we bring you a Mailtape curated in collaboration with [Barney Artist's website](http://www.barneyartist.com).
 Now, as you have eaten this week more than the combined total of what you will eat in the coming weeks, we thought you might desire a sweet tape to put an end to your insatiable Christmas craving. </p>

 # Chill hip-hop